gunraidan/pokedex/README.md

 <br>
 <img src="https://github.com/nkocodes/media/blob/main/unofficialpokedex/pokemoninputexample2.gif" height="96">
 <br>
 Be sure to only use letters and numbers and no special characters.
-Also that the Pokémon's name is spelt correctly, otherwise the database won't be able to find the Pokémon:
+Also be sure that the Pokémon's name is spelt correctly.
+Failure to adhere to these rules will result in the database not being able to find the Pokémon:
 <br>
 <img src="https://github.com/nkocodes/media/blob/main/unofficialpokedex/pokemoninputexample3.gif" height="210">